 For more information on recycling visit the web page provided by the Solid Waste Management Coordinating Board (SWMCB) in the Twin Cities metro area for the counties of Anoka, Carver, Dakota, Hennepin, Ramsey and Washington.

-Recycling is a community activity that needs volunteers at City events to provide education at the City recycling booth, monitors refuse stations, and for recycling promotion campaigns.
+Recycling is a community activity that needs volunteers at City events to provide education at the City recycling booth, monitor refuse stations, and for recycling promotion campaigns.
 Volunteers are also needed at the Recycling Center.
 Please contact local service organizations such as the Kiwanis Club or HeightsNext for more information.